emeraldjava/wp-php-flickr/README.md

 wp-php-flickr
 =============

+2014.01.21	Add option 'wp_php_flickr_debug_enabled' to allow debug logging to be turned on and off.
-Rejig of the phpFlickr class to use the Wordpress DB and HTTP classes rather than the PEAR versions
+0.0.18		Rejig of the phpFlickr class to use the Wordpress DB and HTTP classes rather than the PEAR versions

 https://code.google.com/p/phpflickr/source/browse/trunk/phpFlickr.php
 http://codex.wordpress.org/HTTP_API